Fantomas42/buildout-versions-checker/README.rst

                           multiple times)
-    -w, --write           Write the updates in the source file --indent INDENTATION  Spaces used when indenting "key = value" (default: 32) --service-url SERVICE_URL
+    -w, --write           Write the updates in the source file --indent INDENTATION  Spaces used when indenting "key = value" (default: 32) --sorting {alpha,length}
+                          Sorting algorithm used on the keys when writing source file (default: None)
+    --service-url SERVICE_URL
                           The service to use for checking the packages (default: http://pypi.python.org/pypi)